What does an Addiction Counselor in Florida do? What is Their Job Role?

 This is an enhancement for master’s level applicants that already have their CAP certificate.
 The MCAP certifies readiness to develop and assess drug abuse treatment plans.
 The MCAP requires 200 hours of direct supervision experience in treatment evaluation, ethics, planning, counseling, education, documentation, and information management.

 The education requirements vary for the type of certification in question.
-The Master’s Certified Addiction Professional requires a master’s degree in a related field.
-The Certified Addiction Professional requires a bachelor’s degree, and the CRSS and CAC certifications can proceed with a High school diploma or GED.
+The Master’s Certified Addiction Professional requires a master’s degree or higher in a related field.
+The Certified Addiction Professional requires a bachelor’s degree or higher, and the CRSS and certified addiction counselor CAC certifications can proceed with a High school diploma or GED.

 Certified Recovery Support Specialist (CRSS) Requirements